Basanth08/Basanth08/README.md

 ## 🎯 **About Me**

-**Multi-cloud certified Data Engineer** with **9 professional certifications** across AWS, Azure, AI/ML, and DevOps.
-Currently pursuing MS in Data Science at RIT and worked as Junior Data Scientist at Data Minds Analytics, building production-ready ML pipelines and automated deployment systems.
+**Multi-cloud certified Data Engineer** with **professional certifications** in AWS, Azure, AI/ML & DevOps.
+Currently pursuing MS in Data Science at RIT.
+Built **production-ready ML pipelines** and **automated deployment systems** as Junior Data Scientist at Data Minds Analytics.

 ---